A Bit About Me

 While I have significant experience with free software, I don’t believe in a complete hippie-like communist worldview.
 Crusaders for a complete F/OSS (Free/Open Source Software) ecosystem often do more harm than good.
 Commercial software has its place in the ecosystem and can serve different needs than free software.

-I’ve now used nearly all the Linux distributions on DistroWatch (including Ubuntu, Fedora, Mandrake, and SuSE) and software packages (Apache HTTPD, Firefox, Thunderbird, VLC), and have enjoyed my experiences with most of them.
+I’ve now used nearly all the Linux distributions on DistroWatch (including Ubuntu, Fedora, Mandrake, and SuSE) and software packages (Apache HTTPD, Tomcat, Firefox, Thunderbird, VLC), and have enjoyed my experiences with most of them.

 Why I Agreed To This

-For the previous experiment, my normal workflow in the office involved mostly free software, and I believed it wasn’t too much of a stretch to migrate to totally free software for nearly everything.
+For the first experiment, my normal workflow in the office involved mostly free software, and I believed it wasn’t too much of a stretch to migrate to totally free software for nearly everything.
 It was an interesting challenge that showed my remaining dependencies on proprietary applications.

 What I Hope To Get Out Of It